Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Babbel program incorporates a wide variety of drills and exercises

-Our Thoughts On The Babbel Program
+Our Thoughts on the Babbel Program

-Babbel Is Better For Grammar
+Babbel Is Better for Grammar

 We like Babbel’s subtle use of grammar lessons

-Rather, Babbel integrates grammar instruction into their lessons in a very subtle and efficient way.
+Instead, Babbel integrates grammar instruction into their lessons in a very subtle and efficient way.

 Babbel’s More Natural Language Usage